CumulusNetworks/docs/content/cumulus-vx/Overview.md

 {{%notice note%}}

-Although Cumulus VX is supported on VMware Fusion, Workstation, and vSphere ESXi.
-This document provides setup instructions for VMware vSphere ESXi only.
+Cumulus VX is supported with VMware Fusion, Workstation, and vSphere ESXi; however, this document provides setup instructions for VMware vSphere ESXi only.

 {{%/notice%}}